NYU-robot-learning/hello-robot-stock/README.md

 ### Instructions
 1. Take the two peices you are trying to attach together (i.e. phone holder and robot clamp) and locate the attachment point as in the picture:
-!()[]
+!()[] [INSERT IMAGE]
 2. These two peices slot together, and the center holes should align.
-Make sure that the peices are oriented correctly by referring to the (Full Assembly)[#full-picture].
+Make sure that the peices are oriented correctly by referring to the [Full Assembly](#full-picture).
 3. Insert the M5 bolt from the side that does *not* have a hexagonal indentation.
 4. Once the bolt is all the way through, screw the M5 nut on from the other side, and tighten using a 4mm allen key, and a small wrench if needed.